skn8733/KDDCup99_AttackClassifier/README.md

 ## Folder Structure
 - `Logistic Regression KDDCUP99.ipynb`: Jupyter Notebook implementing logistic regression for classification.
-- `Support Vector Model (DoS vs DDoS).ipynb`: Jupyter Notebook implementing SVM for DoS vs DDoS classification.
+- `Support Vector Model (DoS vs Non-DoS).ipynb`: Jupyter Notebook implementing SVM for DoS vs Non-DoS classification.
 - `data/`: Folder containing the KDD Cup 1999 dataset (or a link to download it).
 - `models/`: Folder where saved models are stored (if applicable).
 - `README.md`: This file.